Phosphorus levels in the offshore waters of the Great Lakes

 Caveats and limitations

-The indicator reflects the overall state of phosphorus levels in the offshore waters of the Great Lakes and only includes data collected by Environment and Climate Change Canada.
+The indicator reflects the overall state of phosphorus levels in the offshore waters of the Canadian Great Lakes and only includes data collected by Environment and Climate Change Canada.
 Offshore data from the United States are not included in this indicator, unless they were collected by Environment and Climate Change Canada in United States waters, in which case they have been included for all lakes.
 The indicator excludes nearshore phosphorus levels because there are currently no nearshore water quality objectives.

 Comparing this indicator with similar indicators for rivers requires a degree of caution.
 In lakes, suspended particles tend to settle out.
-Water quality for each Great Lake is determined by comparing average, spring-time offshore total phosphorus concentrations to the lake's water quality objective.
-This differs from assessing water quality for a river system, where total phosphorus concentrations are influenced by suspended particles in the water that increase during high-flow events.
+Water quality for each Great Lake is determined by comparing average, spring-time offshore total phosphorus levels to the lake's water quality objective.
+This differs from assessing water quality for a river system, where total phosphorus levels are influenced by suspended particles in the water that increase during high-flow events.
 It is still reasonable to compare lake and river systems as long as the methods to determine the classifications are clear.

 Resources